Horizon-School-of-Digital-Technologies/Ehealth-Kafka-Project/README.md

 Corporal sensors detect measurments per patient to survey his status (Example : Body temperature, heart beats per sec, blood sugar, etc ..)

 In our mini project, we will go a little further in details in terms of system specifications and components necessary to deploy.
-We will focus on a BigData architecture that respects and deploy a specific solution based on "Batch" treatment.
+We will focus on a BigData architecture that respects and deploys a specific solution based on "Batch" treatment.
 More specifically, we will simulate the gateways with a kafka producer that will create topics where some will be consumed by real-time groups and other will be sent to a mongo Db sink dedicated to "Offline" consumers.
 The architecture we will be applying is the following :

 ![](https://github.com/nadinelabidi/Ehealth-Kafka-Project/blob/main/Kafka_file/kafka_architecture.png)

 To keep it simple, we have
-*Kafka cluster (with a Broker and a zookeeper) *Producer API: Publish messages to the topics in the Kafka cluster.
+* Kafka cluster (with a Broker and a zookeeper)
+* Producer API: Publishes messages to the topics in the Kafka cluster.
-*Consumer API: Consume messages from the topics in the Kafka cluster.
+* Consumer API: Consumes messages from the topics in the Kafka cluster.
-*Connect API: Directly connect the Kafka cluster the sink system without coding.
+* Connect API: Directly connects the Kafka cluster the sink system without coding.
 The system here is our mongoDB NoSQL database.
 This small tutorial creates a data pipeline from Apache Kafka over MongoDB into Python.
 It focuses on simplicity and can be seen as a baseline for similar projects.